aterrel/numfocus.org/content/pages/take-action/donate.rst

 -------------

 There are many ways to give.
 We have tried to make it as simple as possible to donate to NumFOCUS.
-You can use any of the following payment providers.
+You can use any of the payment providers listed below.

 * **PayPal** - (2.90% + $0.30 / transaction)